On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Introduction and main results

-Moreover, one of the equalities holds if and only if $M$ is self-dual. \end{theorem} Note that the Ricci* tensor measures, in some sense, an almost Hermitian manifold is far from being K\"ahler. \begin{rem} It is a well-known fact (see Theorem \ref{muskar1}) that the twistor space $(Z_-, g_t, J)$ of an Einstein, self-dual manifold with positive scalar curvature $(M, g)$ is nearly-K\"ahler (indeed, K\"ahler: see Section \ref{secComplex} for the precise definitions): this means that, for every orthonormal frame in $O(M)_-$, $J^t_{q, p}+J^t_{p, q}=0$, and also that $\overline{S}-\overline{S}^{\ast}=|\nabla J|^2$ ; moreover, by Hitchin's classification result (\cite{hit}), this is the case if and only if $(M, g)$ is isometric (up to quotients) to $\mathds{S}^4$ or $\mathds{CP}_2$.
+\begin{rem} It is a well-known fact (see Theorem \ref{muskar1}) that the twistor space $(Z_-, g_t, J)$ of an Einstein, self-dual manifold with positive scalar curvature $(M, g)$ is nearly-K\"ahler (indeed, K\"ahler); moreover, by Hitchin's classification result of K\"{a}hler twistor spaces (see \cite{hit}) and of Einstein, self-dual manifolds with positive scalar curvature due to Friedrich and Kurke (see \cite{frikur}), this is the case if and only if $(M, g)$ is isometric (up to quotients) to $\mathds{S}^4$ or $\mathds{CP}_2$.
 If $(M, g)$ is Einstein, but not necessarily self-dual, the properties of its twistor space are not so very well understood: for some interesting results in this direction, see e.g. \cite{reznik} and \cite{finepanov}.
-Theorems \ref{TH:LocalQuadratic}, \ref{TH:LocalQuadratic2} and \ref{TH:EstScalarz} show that the Atiyah-Hitchin-Singer almost Hermitian twistor space of an Einstein four-manifold bears a resemblance to a nearly K\"ahler manifold.
+Theorems \ref{TH:LocalQuadratic}, \ref{TH:LocalQuadratic2} show that the Atiyah-Hitchin-Singer almost Hermitian twistor space of an Einstein four-manifold bears a resemblance to a nearly K\"ahler manifold.
+Indeed, it is known that there exist relations between twistor and nearly K\"ahler geometries: for instance, in 1985, Belgun and Moroianu presented a homothetic classification of six-dimensional strict nearly K\"ahler manifolds whose canonical Hermitian connection has reduced holonomy by exploiting their twistorial structures (see \cite{belmoro}).
 Note that, in this work, we do not focus our attention on almost Hermitian manifolds (in particular, twistor space associated to a Riemannian manifold) satisfying these ``weak''-nearly K\"ahler conditions.
 A natural question would be the following: is it possible to characterize the round metric on $\SS^4$ as the unique Einstein metric, by showing that the twistor space $(Z_-,g_t,J)$ of a four-sphere $\SS^4$ equipped with an Einstein metric $g_{Ein}$ cannot satisfy the conditions in Theorems \ref{TH:LocalQuadratic} and \ref{TH:LocalQuadratic2}, unless it is K\"ahler (or nearly K\"ahler)?

 This will be the subject of future investigations, together with the analysis of higher order conditions on the almost complex structures and of curvature properties of $Z$. \end{rem}